A rigorous international education. An authentic Jordanian context.

-- English Language and Literature HL/SL
+- Group 1, Studies in language and literature: English Language and Literature, Arabic Literature

-- Arts: Visual and Theatre
+- Group 6, The arts: Visual arts and Theatre

 - Extended Essay.
 This is a 4,000 words essay intended to introduce students to the kind of independent research and writing skills expected by universities.
 This is assessed externally.